-- governed by a Board of Directors (made up of representatives from top corporations and educational institutions) - operated by an Operating Council - judged by over 520 volunteers who are experts in their fields - funded with monies raised by an Executive Council
+- governed by a Board of Directors (made up of representatives from top corporations and educational institutions); - operated by an Operating Council;

+- judged by over 520 volunteers who are experts in their fields; and - funded with monies raised by an Executive Council.

-The Executive Director serves as liaison between Board and Councils and oversees day-to-day operations.
-The Corporate Administrative Secretary is a part time paid position.
+The Fair Director serves as liaison between Board and Councils and oversees day-to-day operations.
 All other functions are staffed by the nearly 700 volunteers who participate each year.